 - SingleTop: This launch mode is similar to the Standard launch mode, except if there exists a previous instance of the activity on the top of the stack, then a new instance will not be created, but the intent will be sent to the existing instance of the activity.

 - SingleTask: This launch mode will always create a new task and push a new instance to the task as the root one.

-- SingleInstance: This launch mode is same as the SingleTask launch mode but the system doesn’t launch any new activities in the same task.
-In a scenario where a new activity is launched, it is launched in a separate task.
+- SingleInstance: This launch mode is the same as the SingleTask launch mode but the system doesn’t launch any new activities in the same task.
+In a scenario where the new activity is launched, it is launched in a separate task.